 SDCEP has a house style for the design of its guidance publications.
 Recommendations and clinical practice advice are highlighted to make them easily identifiable, for example by presenting them in a coloured panel with a specific bullet style.
 The recommendations may also be presented in a summary within the guidance.
-The date of publication is displayed on the front cover of each guidance and on the title page inside.
+The date of publication is displayed on the front cover of each guidance document and on the title page inside, or on the homepage of web-based guidance.

-The primary target audience for SDCEP guidance is usually dental professionals including dentists, hygienists and therapists and is also likely to be applicable to trainees and dental educators.
+The primary target audience for SDCEP guidance is usually dental professionals including dentists, hygienists and therapists and it is also likely to be applicable to trainees and dental educators.
 The guidance may also have relevance for other healthcare professionals.
 The language and guidance content aim to be suitable for this audience.